Sleeveless shirt: Tank top

-The term wife-beater reportedly became synonymous for an undershirt after a 1947 criminal case where a Detroit man was arrested for beating his wife to death, and newspapers printed a photo of the "wife beater" wearing a stained undershirt.
-Another claim was spread by Paul Davidson, a film-maker, in a blog post where he claimed that the term had evolved from a medieval chain mail undergarment called a "waif-beater," and this was picked up as fact by other outlets.
-Davidson openly admitted in 2018 that the waif-beater story was bogus, created to trick people who believed unquestioningly anything they read on the Internet.
+A popular claim regarding the origin of the term "wifebeater" is that it became synonymous with an undershirt after a Detroit man was reportedly arrested in 1947 for beating his wife to death.
+Allegedly, newspapers printed a photo of the "wife beater" wearing a stained undershirt.
+However, no evidence has been found in news archives to substantiate this rumor.
+Another claim was spread by Paul Davidson, a filmmaker, in a blog post where he claimed that the term had evolved from a medieval chain mail undergarment called a "waif-beater", and this was picked up as fact by other outlets.
+Davidson openly admitted in 2018 that the "waif-beater" story was a hoax, created to trick people who believed unquestioningly anything they read on the Internet.

 In the UK, especially when used as an undershirt, it is known as a vest (compare the American usage of vest).
-It is called a singlet in Australia and New Zealand, and a banian or banyan in the Indian Subcontinent.
+It is called a singlet in Australia and New Zealand, and a banian, banyan or ganji in the Indian subcontinent.
+In the Philippines, a sleeveless undershirt is called a sando.

 In addition to athletic usage, tank tops have traditionally been used as undershirts, especially with suits and dress shirts.
 They are sometimes worn alone without a dress shirt or top shirt during very warm and/or humid weather.
 Tank tops are often worn alone under very casual settings, as lounge wear, and/or while completing yard work or other chores around the home.
+Ribbed tank tops are also used for layering during colder weather.

 Camisole

-A camisole, also called just cami, is a sleeveless undergarment worn traditionally by women, normally extending to the waist.
+A camisole, also abbreviated to simply cami, is a sleeveless shirt worn traditionally by women, normally extending to the waist.
 Camisoles often have spaghetti straps.
 Originally worn as an undershirt, like the A-shirt, they have become increasingly used as outerwear.

+Historically, camisole referred to jackets of various kinds, including overshirts (worn under a doublet or bodice), women's négligées, and sleeved jackets worn by men.
+In modern usage, a camisole or cami is a loose-fitting sleeveless undershirt which covers the top part of the body but is shorter than a chemise.
+A camisole normally extends to the waist but is sometimes cropped to expose the midriff, or extended to cover the entire pelvic region.

+Camisoles are manufactured from light materials, commonly cotton-based, occasionally satin or silk, or stretch fabrics such as lycra, nylon, or spandex.
 The camisole is usually made of satin, nylon, or cotton.